EAkeweje/GPmix/README.md

 X, y = data[:,1:], data[:,0]
 ```

-## Importing Necessary Modules

-To use the GPmix algorithm within your project, you need to import the necessary modules.
-The following import statements will include all the main functionalities from the GPmix package, as well as the specific utility to estimate the number of clusters:
+To use the GPmix algorithm in your project, start by importing the necessary modules.
+The following import statements will include all the main functionalities from the GPmix package, as well as the specific utility for estimating the number of clusters:

 ```python
 from GPmix import *
 from GPmix.misc import estimate_nclusters
 ```

-## Smoothing Sample Curve
+## Smoothing

-To smoothing the sample curve, use the `Smoother` object.
-Begin by initializing the `Smoother` object.
-You need to specify the type of basis for the smoothing process.
-The supported basis options include fourier, bspline and wavelet basis.
+To smooth the sample curves, use the `Smoother` object.
+Begin by initializing the `Smoother` object, specifying the type of basis for the smoothing process.
+The supported basis options include Fourier, B-spline, and wavelet basis.
 You can customize the smoothing by passing additional configurations through the `basis_params` argument.
 If not specified, the system will automatically determine the best configurations using methods like Random Grid Search and Generalized Cross Validation.
-After initialization, apply the `fit` method to your data to smooth it.
+After initialization, apply the `fit` object to your data to smooth it.

-For this demonstration, we use the fourier basis.
+For this demonstration, we will use the Fourier basis.

 ```python
 sm = Smoother(basis= 'fourier')